DylanBohlender/SlackSlap/README.md

 Save the settings.

-#4) Clone the repository to your local filesystem using git clone.
+#4) Clone the repository to your local filesystem.

+Use `git clone https://github.com/DylanBohlender/SlackSlap.git` to grab the repo locally.

+Enter the repository with `cd slackslap`.

 Log in to the Heroku CLI with `heroku login` (install the Heroku CLI if you haven't before this point).

 Hook Heroku up to your git repository with `heroku git:remote -a yourherokuappname`.

-Push your Heroku

 #5) Fill in your instance-specific values and commit them.